 He was secretary to the Hallis Concerts Society was founded in 1936 with the purpose of presenting an accessible series of concerts of little-known chamber music from all eras, but with a particular emphasis on contemporary works.

-In November 1938, Darnton completed his Five Orchestral Pieces which along with his Five Pieces for String Quartet received their first and only performance in
+In November 1938, Darnton completed his Five Orchestral Pieces which along with his Five Pieces for String Quartet received their first and only performance in Warsaw on 14 April 1939.

-Darnton's music falls fairly easily into distinct periods, with his years of experiment and development running from about 1924-1940.
+Darnton’s music falls fairly easily into distinct periods, with his years of experiment and development running from about 1924-1940.
 During the Second War, Darnton busied himself writing music for documentary films but while serving in the Civil Defence he suffered an horrific fall, which resulted in partial paralysis and a considerable change of personality, since he was rarely free from pain thereafter.
-His Third Symphony was first performed at
+His Third Symphony was first performed at Glasgow in 1945.

 For the next decade and a half or so, he was strongly influenced by his political adherence to Marxism-Leninism.
 He made the decision to write specifically for mass appeal.
 Principal works of this period include two cantatas Ballad of Freedom and Jet Pilot; the three-act opera Fantasy Fair with a Brechtian libretto by Randall Swingler; and a number of other socialist anthems, including a Stalingrad Overture, and an Epic for Orchestra on the death of Stalin.
 Yet Darnton’s style still more appealed to the intellect than to the emotions.